 7) Add the chicken back to the pan and cook it in the sauce for a minute.
 It helps to retain the moisture in chicken.

-8) Add the cooked noodles and toss with pasta sauce until everything is combined.
+8) Add the cooked pasta and toss with pasta sauce until everything is combined.
 Taste and adjust the seasoning.
 Remove from heat.

 9) Add Cilantro (coriander leaves)/parsley.
-Garlic butter chicken noodles are ready to serve.
+Garlic butter chicken pasta is ready to serve.
 For an extra burst of cheesy goodness, sprinkle some Parmesan on top.
 It's incredibly delicious.

 Tips for the Best Garlic Butter Chicken Pasta